Simulation Module Overview

 <time2> <fx2> <fy2> <fz2> <mx2> <my2> <mz2>

-Sensor naming is the same as in the main file for the sensor outputs (see Loading Data and Sensor Locations) The local flag (local, global) defined if the loads are applied in the Global Coordinate System or in the Local Body Coordinate Systems or Local Sensor Coordinate Systems.
+Sensor naming is the same as in the main file for the sensor outputs (see Loading Data and Sensor Locations).
+The local flag (local, global) defines if the loads are applied in the Global Coordinate System or in the Local Body Coordinate Systems or Local Sensor Coordinate Systems.
 QBlade interpolates linearly the loads between time stamps.
 External load time series for multiple sensors can be appended into a single file.

 TWR_0.5 false